crewesleo/SeisElastic2D/specfem2d/README.md

 SPECFEM2D allows users to perform 2D and 2.5D (i.e., axisymmetric) simulations
 of acoustic, elastic, viscoelastic, and poroelastic seismic wave propagation.

-The package can also be used for full waveform imaging (FWI) or adjoint tomography.
+The the modified SPECFEM2D package can be used to calculate the sensitivity kernels for isotropic-, VTI-, TTI- and visco-elastic FWI with different model parameterizations.

 Main "historical" developers: Dimitri Komatitsch and Jeroen Tromp